RoamGuru Roam Guru

 • The Temple of Ellesiya, rescued from Lake Nasser before the Aswan Dam flooded the area

-• The Tomb of Kha and Merit, intact burial chambers of a royal architect and his wife
+• The Tomb of Kha and Merit, intact burial chambers of a royal architect and his wife, complete with furniture, clothing, and food offerings

 • The Papyrus of Iuefankh, one of the world's oldest copies of the Book of the Dead